flashlin/Samples/torch-qa/fine-tune/data-user/info.md

 [ ] Ignore it
 [ ] Discuss security incidents with any one outside organization [ ] Non-IT incidents don't need to be reported

+Question: Security incidents include virus attachs, hacking, information leakage, etc. When you discover a security incidentm what should you do?
+Answer: Immediately report anything unusual, suspected security incidents to IT dept.